ronhedwigzape/sparkeventify/README.md

 ## Cleaning Build

-- Run this command if built app is not working as expected:
+- Run this command if the built app is not working as expected:

 ```
 flutter clean